 I was licensed to preach and was ordained soon after, so I mixed preaching with teaching and farming.
 I had 4 motherless children that my dear Mother was taking care of so I married again in fall 1879.
 I now have eleven children living and thirteen grandchildren.

-While I was among the Indians I a Missionary preacher, teacher, and doctor would have stayed there had it not been for my family, I did not want to raise up my children and have them marry off in that country.
-So in spring of 1883 I moved back to Johnson County to the same neighborhood we first came to 33 years ago and where I first began teaching, Some of my first pupils are living here yet and most of them Grandfathers and Grandmothers and when I think of it, it makes me feel old, but I am only 51 next month, have not a grey hair in my head.
+While I was among the Indians I was a Missionary preacher, teacher, and doctor, and I would have stayed there had it not been for my family, I did not want to raise up my children and have them marry off in that country.
+So in spring of 1883 I moved back to Johnson County to the same neighborhood we first came to 33 years ago and where I first began teaching.
+Some of my first pupils are living here yet and most of them grandfathers and grandmothers and when I think of it, it makes me feel old, but I am only 51 next month, have not a grey hair in my head.

 In politics, I am a Democrat but in politics religion and everything else I am very liberal and kind to those who differ with me in their views.
 I believe there is good in all creeds and in all nations of the Earth and believe God’s people do wrong in keeping up separate denominational creeds instead of trying to live together in Love and Unity.
 I began to preach that kind of doctrine about twelve years ago.
 Of course, that did not suit Baptists.
 They took my credentials away from me; but I am glad of it, and have never regretted it.
 From that day until this I have been an independent free man and preach and teach what I believe and hold myself accountable to no man or set of men but God only.